Sarah Ferguson: Charity work

-In 2007, Sarah joined the Advisory Council of the Ophelia Project, an American initiative aimed to support people dealing with relational and other non-physical forms of aggression.
-In 2008, Sarah became patron of Humanitas, a charity focused on providing children with education, healthcare and family support.
+In 2007, Ferguson joined the Advisory Council of the Ophelia Project, an American initiative aimed to support people dealing with relational and other non-physical forms of aggression.
+In 2008, Ferguson became patron of Humanitas, a charity focused on providing children with education, healthcare and family support.
 In the same year, she became an ambassador for New York mayor Michael Bloomberg's anti-poverty campaign.
-In 2010, Sarah became a supporter of the Mullany Fund, whose aim is to support British students wishing to study medicine or physiotherapy.
-In 2011, Sarah became the global ambassador for Not For Sale, a charity focused on human slavery.
-In 2013, Sarah, along with her former husband, the Duke of York and their daughters, Princesses Beatrice and Eugenie, founded Key To Freedom, a business structure for women in vulnerable situations in India who can sell their wares through the British retailer Topshop.
-In 2014, Sarah was appointed an ambassador for the Institute of Global Health Innovation at Imperial College London.
-In 2015, Sarah revealed her connection with India and polo when she attended as a chief guest of HVR Baroda Cup in New Delhi under the invitation of Harshavardhan Reddy, chairman of HVR Sports.
+In 2010, Ferguson became a supporter of the Mullany Fund, whose aim is to support British students wishing to study medicine or physiotherapy.
+In 2011, Ferguson became the global ambassador for Not For Sale, a charity focused on human slavery.
+In 2013, Ferguson, along with her former husband and their daughters, Beatrice and Eugenie, founded Key To Freedom, a business structure for women in vulnerable situations in India who can sell their wares through the British retailer Topshop.
+In 2014, Ferguson was appointed an ambassador for the Institute of Global Health Innovation at Imperial College London.
+In 2015, Ferguson revealed her connection with India and polo when she attended as a chief guest of HVR Baroda Cup in New Delhi under the invitation of Harshavardhan Reddy, chairman of HVR Sports.

-In 2016, Sarah collaborated with British contemporary artist Teddy McDonald and her daughters, Princess Beatrice and Princess Eugenie, to create the first Royal contemporary painting.
-Titled Royal Love, it was painted on the lawn of Royal Lodge and features positive thoughts and quotes by Sarah and the princesses.
+In 2016, Ferguson collaborated with British contemporary artist Teddy McDonald and her daughters, Princess Beatrice and Princess Eugenie, to create the first Royal contemporary painting.
+Titled Royal Love, it was painted on the lawn of Royal Lodge and features positive thoughts and quotes by Ferguson and the princesses.
 The painting was exhibited in London at the Masterpiece Art Fair, Chelsea in June/July 2016 and later auctioned at private dinner.
 The proceeds from the sale of the painting were donated by McDonald to the charity Children in Crisis.
 British GQ magazine published an exclusive on the creation of the painting.
-In 2017, Sarah was joined by her daughter Eugenie to mark the second anniversary of the Teenage Cancer Trust unit at Alder Hey Children's Hospital.
-In the same year, she was named an ambassador for the British Heart Foundation.
+In 2017, Ferguson was joined by her daughter Eugenie to mark the second anniversary of the Teenage Cancer Trust unit at Alder Hey Children's Hospital.

-On the 25th anniversary of Children in Crisis's foundation in 2018, Sarah said that working with this charity "gave her a sense of perspective and purpose during tough times".
-Sarah merged her charity foundation with Street Child, an organisation run by Tom Dannatt in Bangladesh, Afghanistan and Sierra Leone, of which Sarah has become a patron, and her daughters, Beatrice and Eugenie, are the ambassadors.
-Sarah is also a patron of Julia's House, a children's hospice in Corfe Mullen.
+On the 25th anniversary of Children in Crisis's foundation in 2018, Ferguson said that working with this charity "gave her a sense of perspective and purpose during tough times".
+She merged her charity foundation with Street Child, an organisation run by Tom Dannatt in Bangladesh, Afghanistan and Sierra Leone, of which Ferguson has become a patron, and her daughters, Beatrice and Eugenie, are the ambassadors.